Chlorine trifluoride: Preparation, structure, and properties

 Several hundred tons are produced annually.

 The molecular geometry of ClF3 is approximately T-shaped, with one short bond (1.598 Å) and two long bonds (1.698 Å).
 This structure agrees with the prediction of VSEPR theory, which predicts lone pairs of electrons as occupying two equatorial positions of a hypothetic trigonal bipyramid.
 The elongated Cl-F axial bonds are consistent with hypervalent bonding.

 Reactions

-ClF3 also reacts explosively with water to give hydrogen fluoride and hydrogen chloride, along with oxygen and oxygen difluoride (OF2):
+ClF3 also reacts explosively with water to give hydrogen fluoride and hydrogen chloride, along with oxygen or oxygen difluoride (OF2):